xamarin/Xamarin.Auth/GettingStarted.md

 All the information gathered from a successful authentication is available in `eventArgs.Account`.

-Now we're ready to present the login UI:
+Now we're ready to present the login UI from `ViewDidAppear` on iOS:

 ```csharp
 PresentViewController (auth.GetUI (), true, null);
 ```

 The `GetUI` method returns `UINavigationControllers` on iOS, and `Intents` on Android.
-On Android, we would write the following code to present the UI:
+On Android, we would write the following code to present the UI from `OnCreate`:

 ```csharp
 StartActivity (auth.GetUI (this));